scottlamb/moonfire-nvr/guide/schema.md

 *   metadata about the pixel aspect ratio to properly support [anamorphic](https://en.wikipedia.org/wiki/Anamorphic_widescreen) "sub" streams.
+*   hashes in Blake3 rather than older SHA-1 (for file integrity checksums) or Blake2b (for sessions).

+On upgrading to this version, sessions will be wiped.

 Before it is finalized, it likely will also add a schema for [object detection](https://en.wikipedia.org/wiki/Object_detection).